HariCyber-Sec/ddos-simulation-lab/notes.md

 ## 🧠 Objective

-Simulate a simple DDoS (SYN flood) attack on a Metasploitable 2 VM from Kali Linux and analyze the packet traffic using Wireshark.
+Simulate a DoS/DDoS (SYN flood) attack on a Metasploitable 2 VM from Kali Linux and analyze the packet traffic using Wireshark.

 ---